guyettesoftware/Multiverse-Control-System/README.md

 # Multiverse-Control-System
 Version control with no destructive commands

+# Commands
+CB:  Create new branch.
+PNB: Propose new branch if you don't have direct Create Branch permissions.

 # Point of View
 You create a multiverse.
 You create branches.
 Lots of branches.
 You make mistakes.
 So many, that it's overwhelming.
 Things get cluttered.
 So how do we clean them?